pratikmistry96/Photometry-Pipeline/README.md

 # Photometry Pipeline

-A pipeline to process data acquired during fiber photometry experiments
-Dependencies: Tritsch Lab ToolBox
+This pipeline was developed to process, analyze, and visualize

 ## Dependencies: